Lübecker Nachrichten

 The Lübecker Nachrichten (LN; German for Lübeck News) is a regional daily newspaper in Germany, covering Schleswig-Holstein and western Mecklenburg-Vorpommern.
 It is, along with the Schleswig-Holsteinischer Zeitungsverlag and the Kieler Nachrichten, one of the largest daily newspapers in Schleswig-Holstein.

-LN appears daily except on Mondays and days after holidays.
+LN is published daily in print and online (as an e-paper) except on Mondays and days after holidays.
+Since August, 2022 it is also published as an e-paper on Mondays.
 It was formed in 1946 from the Lübecker General-Anzeiger founded in 1832 (Lübeck General-Gazette), a title it still uses for its local Lübeck supplement.

-The paper is published by Lübecker Nachrichten GmbH, headquartered in the Buntekuh district of Lübeck and 49% owned by Axel Springer AG.
+The paper is published by Lübecker Nachrichten GmbH, headquartered in the Buntekuh district of Lübeck and is majority owned by Verlagsgesellschaft Madsack GmbH & Co.
+KG.

-Editor-in-chief is Manfred von Thien.
+Editor-in-chief is Rüdiger Ditz.